lucasgrocha/lucasgrocha.com/content/posts/better-code-qa-benefit-of-unit-testing.md

 end
 ```

-That looks simple and weird at first view, and it is what it is supposed to be, though.
-That’s the essence of unit testing: mocking a bunch of values to make X method respond to what our automated tests are expecting.
+That looks simple, and it is what it is supposed to be, though.
+It’s the essence of unit testing: mocking values and method’s responses to make the other X method respond to what our automated tests are looking for, and at the end, everything is tested by attacking small pieces per time.

-Now you have proven that `#underweight?` the method works without having to instance the class, providing the right inputs, learning the calculation behind it, and so on.
-You get the target condition and hard-code the expected information to see Its desired behavior.
+Now we just have proven that `#underweight?` the method works without having to instance the class, providing the right inputs, learning the calculation behind it, and so on.
+Get the target condition and hard-code the expected information to see Its desired behavior.

-Unit testing involves testing small pieces of code to ensure proper functionality overall.

-Either `15` or `< 18.5` could be a completely different condition that could call a bunch of methods in the chain, and you would need to know precisely the inputs, Their formats, and conditions behind the scenes.
+Either `15` or `< 18.5` could be a completely different condition that could call a lot of methods in the chain, and you would need to know precisely the inputs, Their formats, and conditions behind the scenes.

-This is primarily useful when you need a front end for your functionality or your QA person to test it at a code level.

 ## Conclusion

-I've been doing this practice for a long time whenever I need to, and since I got this insight, I always try to use this approach in my tickets.
-It's effortless and helps me to have an overall view depending on the case because I can keep iterating the perspective like:
+I've been doing this practice for a long time whenever I need to, and since I got this insight, I try to use this approach in my tickets as much as possible.
+It's effortless and helps me to have an general view depending on the case because I can keep iterating the perspective like:

 - Understanding the small pieces
-- Take a step further and understand the small pieces from a different code
+- Take a step further and understand the small pieces from a different part
-- Understand the whole thing without needing to understand the entire thing at once
+- Comprehend the whole thing without needing to run the entire thing at once

-Sometimes, you can't test things this way and must try the whole thing.
-It's no problem, though.
-The most crucial point is that you understand how to unit test your code quickly in a real scenario.
+It’s very welcome to take advantage of the unit-testing idea and run that outside of the [testing suite](https://en.wikipedia.org/wiki/Test_suite) in the real world to be your proof of concepts.

+Unit testing involves testing small pieces of code to ensure proper functionality overall.
+Let’s do It then.